kangasbros/mempass/README.md

 Password manager, which tries to be simple to use, simple to backup, and secure.
 It works with a combination of entropy, passphrase and a service-dependant word.
 Each password is done by combining these 3 to a hash.

-## Usage and security model
+## Security model

-Note that this app is not a commercial service.
+This app is not a commercial service.
 If you lose your entropy or forget your passphrase, you are screwed.
 There is no way to recover those.

 Remember to back up your entropy string!
 Simply copy your ~/.mempass/settings.conf after the first run to usb stick or to cloud.
 A hacker has to know your passphrase and get the entropy string to get the passwords.

 Because passwords are generated deterministically from entropy and passphrase, you don't need to sync passwords or store anything on the cloud.
+Just copy the entropy part to different devices.

 ## Installation